jollyoldsaintnixon/goodPlays/README.md

   ADVANCED SEARCH:
     - if you come back to the index page after advanced searching, no long opens modal
   RATINGS:
-    - cut off after two decimal places
-    - comments render stars
     - game renders appropriate stars
-    - selected star count reverts to three after submission
-    - when clicking on selected star, only toggles if it is last to be selected
   SORTER:
     - sorts updated games
 ERRORS:
   - Resolve Uncaught Error: Given action "RECEIVE_GAME_ERRORS", reducer "games" returned undefined.
 To ignore an action, you must explicitly return the previous state.
 If you want this reducer to hold no value, you can return null instead of undefined.
     - Procs when trying to return game after updating rating
+  - weird bug wherein the form stars defualt to three, and can only be increased.